 The UK had never been as much of a psychedelic tourism hotspot as the Netherlands was (and still is), so the magic truffle revolution really started after Amsterdam received the mushroom ban.
 People from all over the world would flock to this city to enjoy its lenient stance toward cannabis and psilocybin mushrooms.
 Unfortunately, as a result of questionable circumstances surrounding the use of the latter (a highly potent psychedelic substance, after all), there were a few incidents to which the Dutch government decided to respond sternly – by outlawing all sale and consumption of psilocybin mushrooms.

 The ban, however, for some reason didn’t include psilocybin truffles, which then became the next go-to psychedelic to be stocked in smart shops throughout the city.
-Presently, psilocybin truffles are still legal to purchase and consume in the Netherlands, and there is a solid online presence of Dutch shops that produce and ship psilocybin mushroom growkits and spore syringes throughout Europe, and sometimes beyond (excluding the US and Australia).
+Presently, psilocybin truffles are still legal to purchase and consume in the Netherlands (see Microdose Bros for one such vendor), and there is a solid online presence of Dutch shops that produce and ship psilocybin mushroom growkits and spore syringes throughout Europe, and sometimes beyond (excluding the US and Australia).

 Natural Differences Between Psilocybin Truffles vs Mushrooms

 There are many differences between psilocybin truffles vs mushrooms in terms of their physical and biochemical features, the conditions they need for their growth.
 Depending on these properties, the dosages needed for a trip will vary as well.